Your responsibilities as an employer

 The right to start working after an application has been submitted

 A person who has had a temporary work permit for at least six months has the right to continue to work once their application has been submitted.
 However, this is on condition that the person applies for a new work permit before their existing permit expires.
+Some people have had work permits valid only for the profession and employer indicated in their decision.
 If the person wants to start to work for a different employer, a new application must be submitted before their existing permit expires and latest the same day the new job starts.
 If the Swedish Migration Agency decides not to grant a further permit, the worker is still entitled to continue working until the expulsion order has gained legal force.

 If you are uncertain as to whether a person is entitled to work for you, you are welcome to contact the Swedish Migration Agency.